Your Complete Guide to Annual Planning (Part 5): Bringing it all together

 Developing a mutually exclusive list of expense types

-Part V: Bringing it all together (Today!)
+Part V: Bringing it all together (This post!)

 Modeling P&L by cost type vs P&L by department